qtumproject/qtum/doc/hardware-wallet.md

 HARDWARE WALLET
 ====================

-## Tools for hardware device
+## Tools for hardware device support

-Using the [NanoS Loader](https://github.com/qtumproject/qtum-ledger-loader/releases) can be installed the NanoS Wallet and NanoS Stake application.
+Use [Ledger Nano S Loader](https://github.com/qtumproject/qtum-ledger-loader/releases) to install the Ledger Nano S Wallet and Ledger Nano S Stake application.

-Using the [HWI](https://github.com/qtumproject/HWI) for command line interaction with the Hardware Wallet, for installation instructions check the [HWI](https://github.com/qtumproject/HWI) repository.
+Use [HWI](https://github.com/qtumproject/HWI) for command line interaction with the Hardware Wallet.

 ## Graphical interface for hardware device

-`qtum-qt` provide the hardware interface for working with Hardware Device like Ledger.
+`qtum-qt` provides an interface for interacting with hardware wallet devices.

-Set the HWI tool path using the the menu `Settings -> Option -> Main -> HWI Tool Path` and restart the `qtum-qt`, the tool is needed for hardware interaction.
+Set the HWI tool path using the the menu `Settings -> Option -> Main -> HWI Tool Path` and restart `qtum-qt`, the tool is needed for hardware wallet interaction.

-Using the menu `File -> Create Wallet... -> Use a hardware device` for creating hardware wallet.
-The ledger need to be connected and the wallet application started.
+Use the menu `File -> Create Wallet... -> Use a hardware device` for creating hardware wallet.
+The hardware wallet needs to be connected and the wallet application started.

-Using the hardware wallet to send/receive coins.
-For sending coins the ledger need to be connected and the transaction confirmed on it.
+Use hardware wallets to send/receive coins.

-Ledger NanoS has support for smart contracts using the wallet application that can be installed with [NanoS Loader](https://github.com/qtumproject/qtum-ledger-loader/releases), the coins can be delegated to a staker for offline staking.
+Ledger Nano S has support for smart contracts using the wallet application that can be installed with [Ledger Nano S Loader](https://github.com/qtumproject/qtum-ledger-loader/releases), it also supports delegation to a staker for offline staking.

 ## Graphical interface for hardware device staking

-Ledger NanoS has support for staking using the staking application that can be installed with [NanoS Loader](https://github.com/qtumproject/qtum-ledger-loader/releases).
+Ledger Nano S has support for staking using the staking application that can be installed with [Ledger Nano S Loader](https://github.com/qtumproject/qtum-ledger-loader/releases).
-Start `qtum-qt`, open the hardware wallet, click the staking button from the navigation bar and select the ledger from the list.
-The staking will be active until the application is closed and will not be automatically started when `qtum-qt` is started.

 Using the menu `Settings -> Option -> Main -> Select Ledger device for staking` to select ledger for staking that the `qtum-qt` will automatically connect when started.

+The staking will be active until the application is closed and will be automatically started when `qtum-qt` is started and the staking wallet is loaded.

 ## Command line interface for hardware device staking